troldal/OpenXLSX/README.markdown

   Features related to formatting, plots and figures have not yet been implemented

   It should be noted, that creating const XLDocument objects, is currently not working!

+  ## Compatibility
+  OpenXLSX can be built and run on the following platforms/compilers:

+  - Linux (GCC)
+  - MacOS (GCC/LLVM/Xcode)
+  - Windows (MinGW)

+  OpenXLSX can be compiled on Windows using MSVC, but there is an issue with the CMake script, which prevents MSVC finding the libraries.
+  Building on Windows using MSYS has not been tested Building using the Intel compiler has not been tested.

   ## Usage